apiai.me Docs

 errorJob failed — contains message

-Stream a video generation job
+Stream a long-running job

 # Step 1 – submit and stream progress (-N disables curl buffering)

-curl -N -X POST https://apiai.me/api/process/generate-video/stream \
+curl -N -X POST https://apiai.me/api/process/your-tool-slug/stream \

 -H "X-API-Key: ak_xxxx" \